Probate Q&A Series

 • Selling estate property converts real estate into cash for paying debts and distributions.

-• Under N.C.G.S. §28A-15-1, personal representatives may sell real property with notice or court approval.
+• Under N.C.G.S. §28A-15-1, personal representatives may sell real property in accordance with applicable statutory procedures.

 • Funeral and last-illness expenses have priority over general unsecured claims.